 A non-dilutive scheme means any share incentive scheme not involving the issue of equity securities by the issuer.

+Meetings

 Announcement of annual/general meeting details

-3.90 An issuer must release an announcement on SENS with details concerning the date, time and venue of its annual/general meeting within 24 hours after the notices of annual/general meeting have been distributed to shareholders.
-In the case of pwritten resolutions, the issuer must release an announcement on SENS with details of the written resolutions being proposed within 24 hours after the written resolutions have been distributed to shareholders.
+3.90 An issuer must release an announcement regarding the date, time and venue of its annual/general meeting within 24 hours after the notice of meeting has been distributed to shareholders.

+3.[..]
+If proposing pwritten resolutions, the issuer must release an announcement through SENS with details of the written resolutions within 24 hours after the written resolutions have been distributed to shareholders.

 Disclosure of voting results of annual/general meetings

-3.91 (a) An issuer must release an announcement on SENS within 48 hours after each annual/general meeting providing details of the voting results in respect of the resolution/s proposed at such meeting and/or passed by written resolution.
+3.91 (a) An issuer must release an announcement within 48 hours after each meeting providing details of the voting results .
 The announcement must include the following:

 (i) the resolution/s proposed at the meeting;